ubirch/ubirch-token-manager/README.md

 Where
     'iss' is Principal Entity that signs/issues the token: The Token Manager.
-    'sub' is the purpose or subject for this token: The tenantId/UserId from Keycloak 'aud' target entity: The target system, in this token, the Verfication Service.
+    'sub' is the purpose or subject for this token: The tenantId/UserId from Keycloak 'aud' target entity: The target systems: Verfication Service, Niomon, or Thing API.
     'exp' is the expiration time
     'iat' is the initial time
     'jti' is a unique uuid id for the token
-    'purpose' is a description of the main usage for this token, like a concert or artist show 'target_identities': it is the entities for which the subject can perform the action on the target audience system 'role' is the role that was assigned to this token 'scope' is the action allowed for this token.
+    'purpose' is a description of the main usage for this token, like a concert or artist show 'target_identities': it is the entities for which the subject can perform the action on the target audience system 'scopes' is set of actions allowed per resource for this token.
 ```

 ## List your Tokens